Modes of Transportation – On a Bicycle

 - Maintain a safety margin of at least 1 metre between cyclists.

-- Increase the safety margin before speeding down a hill.
+- Increase the safety margin before going down a hill.

 Bikeways Shared with Pedestrians